Related SLU Organization

 The Women's Commission has sponsored special workshops and seminars and, since 1978, has recognized the contributions of women to the University by honoring the "Woman of the Year" at an annual luncheon.
 Programs are open to all members of the University community.

-Una is a charted student organization on Saint Louis University's campus that advocates for the equal treatment of all people, noting that the root of almost all forms of oppression can in some way be traced back to patriarchy.
-Read more about our mission.
+Una is a charted student organization on Saint Louis University's campus that advocates for the equal treatment of all people, noting that the root of almost all oppression can in some way be traced back to patriarchy.
 Una meets every Monday at 5:30pm in the Una/Rainbow Office, BSC 127 (right next to the mail room).

 Rainbow Alliance is a Chartered Student Organization at Saint Louis University committed to supporting and advocating for the members and allies of the Queer Community* at Saint Louis University and beyond.